 Nursing and Midwifery - Some competitive Nursing and Midwifery degree courses in the UK favour students with an AS or A2 Biology.
 All Nursing and Midwifery degree courses require a minimum grade C in English Language.
-All Midwifery degree courses require a grade A/B in GCSE Mathematics (QUB expect a grade B in mathematics).
+All Midwifery degree courses require a grade A/B in GCSE Mathematics (QUB expect a grade B in mathematics) and a grade B at GCSE Science.